mattijsjanssens/mattijs-extensions/doc/Notes/UGM2025_ET/WorkShop2025_ET.md

 - no registration
 - is just expression of field operation
 - and boundary conditions
 - how to do I/O?
+State?

 ---